open-contracting/standard-development-handbook/docs/standard/terminology.md

 Certain tasks are not directly related to the production of the glossary, but are necessary for good coordination:

 - The author informs the terminologist that a new batch of terms is ready for review.
-- *Someone* informs the translators that new terms should be translated.
+- The terminologists inform the overseers that new terms should be translated.
+- The overseers inform the SMEs that new terms need to be translated.
+- The overseers inform the proofreaders that the translated terms to be proofread.
-- The language owners manage the permissions for each sheet to enable the translators to translate.
+- The overseers manage the permissions for each sheet and give the SMEs and proofreaders the rights to edit the relevant sheets.
-- The language owners inform *someone* that a certain batch of terms is translated, proofread and edited, ready to be pushed to the GitHub repository.
+- The overseers inform the publishers that a certain batch of terms is translated, proofread and edited, ready to be pushed to the GitHub repository and Transifex.
-- *Someone* informs *someone* that batch of terms has been pushed to GitHub, ready to be published to Transifex.